To establish a defamation claim in California, you must prove four facts:

 - The defendant published the information with reckless disregard as to its offensiveness.

-While defamation is meant to protect you from injury to your reputation, false light is meant to protect you from the offense or embarrassment that arises from a misleading or untrue implication.
-(See our article on defamation vs fight light).
+While defamation is meant to protect you from injury to your reputation, false light is meant to protect you from the embarrassment that arises from a misleading or untrue implication.
+(See our article on defamation vs. false light).

 - Gregory v.
 McDonell Douglas Corp.
 (1976) 17 Cal.3d 596.
 See also Mireskandari v.
 Edwards Wildman Palmer LLP (